b4blue/b4blue.github.io/docs/notifications.md

 ---
-title: WDC Lifecycle and Phases
+title: Notifications Settings
 layout: docs
 ---

-This document explains the overall lifecycle of a Tableau Web Data Connector.
-It is recommended that you understand the material from the Get Started section before diving into this material.
+This document explains the notifications settings page.

 A WDC is always run with an associated phase.
 Tableau loads the connector inside a web browser at different times and in distinct phases.